 Cygnus atratus (Latham, 1790)

 As determined by its name, this swan is almost completely black with greyish fringes to the body and wing feathers.
 The primaries and outer secondaries are white, contrasting greatly to the rest of the plumage whilst the bird is in flight, however they are concealed when the swan is on water.
 The Black Swan has a red bill with a white band, black legs and feet and red eyes.

 In the field they are easily identifiable as they are the only black swan to occupy Australia.
-Mute swans can occur in the same range, but adults are easily determined.
+Mute Swans can occur in the same range, but adults are easily determined.
 Juveniles of the Black Swan are grey but still much darker than the Mute juveniles, so should be easily distinguished.
 Cygnets have an almost black bill, aside from the light grey tip.
 Feet and legs are dark grey, turning black as they mature (Nelson 1976).

 Black Swans have quite a large vocabulary with the adult call being a soft musical bugling (Marchant & Higgins 1990).
 Whistles and soft tones are used between birds, and loud hissing adopted when defending young.
 Cygnets have less of a vocabulary to begin with, using a series of cheeps and adjusting volume depending on the situation.